Pac-In-Time: Development and release

-Pac-In-Time was designed by Kalisto Entertainment, a French video game studio headed by business entrepreneur Nicolas Gaume.
+Pac-In-Time was designed by Atreid Concept, a French video game studio headed by business entrepreneur Nicolas Gaume.
 Assisting production was Namco Hometek, the North American console game division of Japanese company Namco.
 Namco Hometek also served as the publisher for the game.
-Pac-In-Time is a reskin and rebranding of Kalisto's older game Fury of the Furries, a puzzle platformer originally released for Amiga, Macintosh and MS-DOS in 1994.
-Namco licensed the game's engine from Mindscape, the parent company of Kalisto.
+Pac-In-Time is a reskin and rebranding of Atreid's older game Fury of the Furries, a puzzle platformer originally released for Amiga, Macintosh and MS-DOS in 1994.
+Namco licensed the game's engine from Mindscape, the parent company of Atreid Concept.
 Namco, who had attempted to get a foothold into the European game market on multiple occasions, decided to make the game a Pac-Man platformer due to the character's worldwide appeal.

 Pac-In-Time was developed for the Super Nintendo Entertainment System (SNES), Game Boy, Mac OS, and MS-DOS.
 While the Game Boy and computer versions are simply Fury of the Furries with a Pac-Man skin, the SNES version is an entirely new game with altered levels and themes, while still keeping the same mechanics and concepts intact.
 The Japanese Super Famicom version was changed to be harder than its international counterparts, adding instant-death traps and generally making levels more difficult and challenging.
-Pac-In-Time is billed as a follow-up to Pac-Man 2: The New Adventures, which was released earlier in 1994.
+Pac-In-Time was billed as a follow-up to Pac-Man 2: The New Adventures, which was released earlier in 1994.

-Pac-In-Time was first released on January 3, 1995 for the Super Nintendo Entertainment System and Game Boy.
-The Macintosh and MS-DOS versions were published a month later.
-The magazine Sega Visions announced a Sega Genesis version of the game slated for an October 1995 release, however this version was never published.
-A Game Gear version was also cancelled, designed by Gil Espeche; this version has since been dumped online by the video game preservation group SMS Power in 2005.
+Pac-In-Time was first released for the SNES and Game Boy in Japan on January 3, 1995.
+Both versions were released in Europe within the same month, with Mindscape releasing the SNES version and Nintendo releasing the Game Boy version.
+The SNES version was also released in North America by Namco Hometek in January, with the Game Boy version following a month later.
+The Macintosh and MS-DOS versions were released by Mindscape in February 1995.
+The magazine Sega Visions announced a Sega Genesis version of the game slated for an October 1995 release, but this version was never published.
+A Game Gear version was also cancelled, designed by Gil Espeche; this version was dumped online by the video game preservation group SMS Power in 2005.

-An emulated version of the Japanese Super Famicom version is included in the compilation title Pac-Man Museum +.
-Despite being emulated, the game was modified to replace/alter the designs of Pac-Man's family in the introductory and epilogue cutscenes, with Ms. Pac-Man and Baby Pac-Man being replaced with the Pac-Mom and Pac-Sis characters created for the collection, while the design of Jr. Pac-Man (named Pac-Boy) is slightly altered.
-While not officially stated why the changes were made, it is assumed to be tied with Ms. Pac-Man's ongoing AtGames dispute.
+An emulated version of the Japanese Super Famicom version is included in the compilation title Pac-Man Museum+.
+Though the game is emulated, the game is modified to alter the graphics of Pac-Man's family in the introductory and epilogue cutscenes, with Ms. Pac-Man, Baby Pac-Man and Jr. Pac-Man being replaced with the Pac-Mom, Pac-Sis and Pac-Boy characters created for the collection.
+While not officially stated why the changes were made, news outlets have assumed the changes to be tied with Ms. Pac-Man's ongoing legal dispute with AtGames.